microsoft/AcademicContent/Labs/Web Development/Azure Web Apps and GitHub/Deploying a Cognitive Services Web Site to Azure via GitHub.md

 	_Copying the API key_

-The endpoint URL is the base URL to which calls to the Text Analytics API are placed — "base" because "/sentiment" must be appended to complete the URL.
+The endpoint URL is the base URL to which calls to the Text Analytics API are placed — "base" because "/sentiment" must be appended to the URL to score text for sentiment.
 The API key travels in an HTTP header in each request.
 Without a valid API key, the Text Analytics API fails requests placed to it.
 It is the API's way of ensuring that the caller is authorized.

 <a name="Exercise2"></a>
 ## Exercise 2: Fork the repo and run Classrates locally ##